nikouu/BrothermanBill/README.md

 # BrothermanBill
-Meme discord bot for my friends and I.
+Discord bot for music and memes.